skrattaren/apf.rst/apf.rst

 + [p.
 16] "'Let us call him the Fat Man.'"

-  This nickname has an honourable history, dating back at least as far as the 1941 classic film "`The Maltese Falcon`_".
+  This nickname has an honourable history, dating back at least as far as the 1941 classic film **The Maltese Falcon**.
 It was also the codename of the second (and, so far, the last) atomic bomb ever used in war, which was dropped on Nagasaki in August 1945.